Real Effective Exchange Rate (REER) - Explained

 The Real Effective Exchange Rate (REER) is the weighted average of a country's currency against a basket of other major currencies (after adjusting for inflation differentials).
 The REER is expressed as an index number relative to a base year.

-How does the Real Effective Exchange Rate Work?
+How is the Real Effective Exchange Rate Calculated?